Attempt the Great Escape Prison Break

 They will choose their master plan and join the team at the musuem for an exciting challenge in aid of a fantastic cause.

-All funds raised will suppport Fly Cup Catering rpojects - a charity based in Inverurie which enables adults with learning difficulties to access training and employment opportunities within the catering sector.
+All funds raised will suppport Fly Cup Catering projects - a charity based in Inverurie which enables adults with learning difficulties to access training and employment opportunities within the catering sector.

 Nominations are now beingsought for the abseil and the lock-in.